Coahuila y Tejas: Immigration and slavery

 The federal government had little money to spare for the military, so settlers were empowered to create their own militias to help control hostile native tribes.
 The border region of Texas faced frequent raids by Apache and Comanche tribes.
 In the hopes that an influx of settlers could control the raids, the government liberalized its immigration policies, and settlers from the United States were permitted to move to Mexico.

 States were responsible for implementing the General Colonization Law.
 Officials in Saltillo, the capital of Coahuila y Tejas, were soon besieged by foreign land speculators who wanted to claim land in Texas.
-The state passed its own colonization law in 1825.
+The state enacted its own colonization law in 1825.
 Approximately 3,420 land grant applications were submitted by immigrants and naturalized citizens, many of them Anglo-Americans.
 Only one of the twenty-four empresarios, Martín De León settled citizens from within Mexico; the others came primarily from the United States.

 From the time Mexico became independent from Spain, there was public support for abolishing slavery.
 Fears of an economic crisis if all of the slaves were simultaneously freed led to a gradual emancipation policy.
 In 1823, Mexico forbade the sale or purchase of slaves, and required that the children of slaves be freed when they reached fourteen.
 Any slave introduced into Mexico by purchase or trade would also be freed.
-Many of the colonists in Texas, however, had already owned slaves and brought them to the new territory when they immigrated from the United States.
+Many of the colonists in Texas, however, had already owned slaves and were allowed to bring them to the new territory when they immigrated from the United States.

 In 1827, the legislature of Coahuila y Tejas banned the admission of additional slaves into the state and granted freedom at birth to all children born to a slave.
 The new laws also stated that any slave brought into Texas should be freed within six months.
 Two years later, slavery was officially prohibited in Mexico.
-American settlers in Texas began to discuss revolt.
 The governor of Coahuila y Tejas, Jose Maria Viesca, wrote to the president to explain the importance of slavery to the east Texas economy, and the importance of the Texas economy to the development of the state.
 Texas was temporarily exempted from the slavery prohibition rule.
 By 1830, the state was ordered to comply in full with the emancipation law.
 Many colonists converted their slaves to indentured servants with 99-year terms, a practice which the state also banned in 1832.